A Dynamic Additive and Multiplicative Effects Model with Application to the United Nations Voting Behaviors

-Figure \ref{figure:interceptplot} shows the posterior mean estimates of the fixed effect coefficients $\{\boldsymbol{\beta}_p\}_{p=1}^P$ with their corresponding 95\% credible intervals.
+Figure \ref{figure:interceptplot} shows the posterior mean estimates of the fixed effects coefficients $\{\boldsymbol{\beta}_p\}_{p=1}^P$ with their corresponding 95\% credible intervals.
 Overall, the effects of the covariates on the United Nations voting behavior change substantially over time, especially in the cases of geographic distance and trade-to-GDP ratio.
-Most importantly, the ``critical junction" for these temporal changes seems to be around the end of Cold War, that is, the late 1980s and early 1990s.
+Most importantly, the critical juncture for these temporal changes seems to be around the end of Cold War, that is, the late 1980s and early 1990s.
 For instance, the middle panel of the top row reveals the pattern of influence of geographic distance on voting behavior.
-The gravity model \citep{leibenstein1966shaping,rodrigue2009geography} suggests that the influence of phenomena or populations (e.g., trade and migration) on two countries varies inversely with the distance between them, and we see an overall negative coefficient for geographic distance which is consistent with the gravity model.
+The gravity model \citep{leibenstein1966shaping, rodrigue2009geography} suggests that bilateral flows, e.g., trade, migration, or portfolio investment, between two countries are a negative function of the distance between them.
+We see an overall negative coefficient for geographic distance, which is consistent with the gravity model.
 However, the negative effect of geographic distance is less significant after the early 1990s.